 While evaluating what to publish, we look at the expertise of the contributor on the topic.
 You must know a lot about the topic you write about.
 You must also be able to prove it to the reader.

-1. Decide what you want to write and put title and points you want to discuss.
+1. Decide what you want to write and put the title and points you want to discuss.
 Share this outline with the editorial team before writing.

 2. Once you get editorial approval, you can build on those points with your views, examples, case studies, numbers, or statistics.
 If the editorial team suggests the topic, request a brief with useful links.

 4. We like posts ranging from 1,300 to 2,000 words because longer posts provide more relevant information readers can use and encourage them to come back to our site to read more.

 5. Make sure the content has semantically related keywords.
-Write interesting and clear headlines and use unique and keyword specific phrases in your H1 and H2 tags.
+Write exciting and clear headlines and use unique and keyword specific phrases in your H1 and H2 tags.

 6. Don’t endorse your business, product, or services.
 We’ll remove anything we deem too promotional.
 If you are here looking slots for sponsored guest posts (advertorials), you can read the guidelines here.
 To publish ads or sponsored posts on our website, please contact us for more information.

 10. A contributor should share an author profile with us.
 It should have a short bio (in less than 200 characters), a 200 x 200 profile picture, and links to your social media accounts, such as Facebook, Twitter, and Linkedin.
 We will use rel=”nofollow” tags for all links in the author bio.